 For New Year's Eve, the cheapest room you can buy is €440, or around $476 per night.
 However, the same room on the same night only costs 50,000 points.

-If you took advantage of the promotion with this stay in mind, you could buy all of the points required for $287.50, saving almost $200 compared to the lowest cash price.
+If you took advantage of the promotion with this stay in mind, you could buy all of the points required for $250, saving over $200 per night compared to the lowest cash price.

 Overwater villa in Bora Bora

 The crown jewel of the IHG Rewards program is the InterContinental Bora Bora Resort Thalasso Spa.
 As the only room type at this property is overwater villas, you can redeem your IHG Rewards points for an overwater villa.
-The rate is 70,000 IHG Rewards points per night:
+The rate (when you can find availability) is 70,000 IHG Rewards points per night:

 As you can see in the small print in the screenshot above, the paid room rates are extraordinarily high.
-For these two nights where I found award availability, the base rate is $879 per night.
-After taxes and fees, the all-in price grows to $1,029.63 per night.
-That means you'd get an incredible 1.47¢ per point.
+For the night where I found award availability, the base rate is US$988 after taxes and fees.
+However, if you bought the 70,000 IHG points with a 100% bonus, you'd only pay $350 for the night!

 The huge caveat is that award availability can be extremely hard to find at this property.
 When award availability does open, it's usually only available for 1-2 nights at a time.
 So, you're going to need to pair this stay with others around Bora Bora to make a proper trip.

 The Intercontinental Fiji Golf Resort and Spa is one of our favorite IHG sweet spots for point redemptions.
-Cash rates are regularly north of $400 per night, meaning a four-night stay in September would cost 2,912 Fijian Dollars, or almost US$1,300.
+Cash rates are regularly north of $400 per night, meaning a four-night stay in March 2021 would cost 2,481 Fijian Dollars, or over US$1,160.

 If you hold the IHG® Rewards Club Premier Credit Card or IHG® Rewards Club Traveler Credit Card, this deal gets even sweeter.
-Thanks to the Fourth Reward Night Free when you redeem points for any stay of 4 or more nights, you'd only need 120,000 points total for this trip.
-Buying those points under this promotion costs $600, saving almost 54% off the cash price!
+Thanks to the Fourth Reward Night Free when you redeem points for any stay of 4 or more nights, you'd only need 120,000 points total for this stay.
+Buying those points under this promotion costs $600, saving almost half off the cash price!

 - Enjoy a Reward Night after each account anniversary year at eligible IHG hotels worldwide.
 Plus, enjoy a reward night when you redeem points for any stay of 4 or more nights